alexriegler/Create-with-Code-Live-Summer-2020/Prototype 2/README.md

-# Drag Race (Prototype 1)
+# If You Feed a Fox a Fruit (Prototype 2)
-> A split screen drag racing game where players must avoid obstacles and be the first to reach the finish line.
+> A bullet hell feeding frenzy game where the player must feed and avoid incoming animals.

 ![Main menu](./Screenshots/menu.PNG)